A2andil/HackerRank/README.md

 * [C++](#cpp)
 * [SQL](#sql)

-Solutions are coded using Java 8
+Solutions are coded using C++

+Python solutions are coded using Python

 SQL solutions are coded using MySQL